Scripture Reference: 1 Corinthians 11:23-34

 Suggested Emphasis: We take the Lord’s Supper each week as a memorial celebration of the death, burial, and resurrection of Christ.

 Memory Verse: Do this in remembrance of me.
-1 Corinthians 11:24b, NIV
+1 Corinthians 11:24, ICB

-During the Passover meal Jesus gave new meaning to the unleavened bread and grape juice.
-He told the disciples that in the future they were to eat and drink it to remember the fact that he died for them.
+During the Passover meal, Jesus gave new meaning to the unleavened bread and fruit of the vine.
+He told the disciples that in the future they were to eat and drink it to remember the significance of his death on their behalf.

 (Luke 22:15) Jesus said that he “eagerly desired to eat this Passover” with his disciples before he ”suffered”.
 The Passover had been celebrated for generations but this one was the last one to remember the death passing over the houses whose doorframes were covered over with the blood of a slain lamb.
 Within hours Jesus, the true Passover Lamb, was to be slain (1 Corinthians 5:7).
 Because of Jesus’ death on the cross Death passes over those of us who have been covered by the Lamb’s blood.